FAQ – Climbing Kilimanjaro

 Should I give a tip?

 Tipping is not a local custom in Tanzania; it is common only amongst tourists and expatriates who live in the country.
 Giving monetary gifts to friends or relatives is common, however, both in the city and in the countryside.
 As tourism is growing in the country locals who work in the tourism industry are getting used to the notion of tipping and sometimes even expect a tip from clients.

 Tips will vary depending on the length and complexity of the trip, the number of staff on the trip, and the number of clients on the trip.
 Generally, groups like to meet together before the end of the trek to discuss how much they would like to tip each staff member based on their individual trek experience.
 See our suggestions for tipping.

 I’m a travel agent/journalist.
 Can you help me?

 Of course we can!
-You can get a first idea of ZARA Tours on this corporate website, our blog, our hotel websites (Springlands Hotel, Highview Hotel, Tanzania Wildcamps) and on Adventure Travel Media Source.
+You can get the first idea of ZARA Tours on this corporate website, our blog, our hotel websites (Springlands Hotel, Highview Hotel, Tanzania Wildcamps), and on Adventure Travel Media Source.
 Further documents about ZARA you can get here.

 Then, please contact us and we are happy to assist you!

 Many texts state that Kilimanjaro is “easily accessible”.
 However, you should not underestimate this mountain.
 There are no technical mountaineering skills required, but general fitness is necessary.
 However, the biggest problem for climbers is the effects of high altitude, which seem to be unrelated to fitness, age, or gender.

 It is a good idea to start some physical training prior to the trek, which might include aerobic cross training and hiking to familiarise your body with the rigors of the trek.
 The fitter you are, the easier the climb will be for you.
 Determination and will power is another important factor.